-Proud Boy who led storming of US Capitol is jailed
+Proud Boy Dominic Pezzola who stormed US Capitol jailed for 10 years

 Pezzola and Nordean went to trial alongside three other members of the organisation, including former chairman Enrique Tarrio and US military veterans Joe Biggs and Zachary Rehl.

 On Thursday, Biggs and Rehl were sentenced to 17 and 15 years in prison respectively.
+Tarrio is scheduled to be sentenced next week and is facing 33 years in prison.

 Of the five, Pezzola was the only one acquitted of seditious conspiracy, a charge applied to defendants for plotting to overthrow the government or use force "to prevent, hinder, or delay the execution of any law of the United States".